-When you set up a loan, one of the most important tools available in LoanPro is Funding, which keeps track of how you actually gave the money or collateral to the customer.
-The new and enhanced funding tool lets you fund the loan in one or more transactions, either to the borrower directly or through a source company.
+When you set up a loan, one of the most important tools available in LoanPro is funding, which keeps track of how you actually gave the money or collateral to the customer.
+The new, enhanced funding tool lets you fund a loan in one or more transactions, either to the borrower directly or through a source company.
 This article covers the process from start to finish in the UI.

 You can also make funding transactions via the API (see API – Enhanced Loan Funding).